EC-Council · CASE-Java

 Compared to broader security certifications like CEH or CompTIA Security+, CASE Java is highly specialized and developer-centric, making it a differentiator for software engineers who want to move into security without abandoning their development focus.
 It complements cloud-focused credentials (AWS Security Specialty, Google Cloud Security Engineer) by covering the application layer that cloud certifications often leave to developers.
 The NICE Framework alignment also makes it relevant for U.S. federal contractors and government agencies seeking personnel who meet workforce development standards.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 623 questions.

 Explanation